AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/manage-tasks/manage-task-details-forms-finances.md

 product-area: projects
 navigation-topic: manage-tasks
 title: Manage task details, custom forms, and finances
-description: (NOTE: marked this article as draft; useful information here but was not public for a while
+description: "(NOTE: marked this article as draft; useful information here but was not public for a while"
 hidefromtoc: true
 ---